technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 Taken together we come up with **costs of only 30€** per tracker and are thus far below the price of the usual GPS trackers, which usually start at 50€.

 As soon as all components are soldered together, the hardware part is finished.
 On the software side it is now necessary to register the tracker in **[The Things Network (TTN)](https://thethingsnetwork.org)** and thus assign a corresponding device address, as well as a network session key and an app key.
 Finally we need these three key attributes for the program code (also called *Sketch* under Arduino), which is played on the Arduino Nano V3 microcontroller.
-Detailed instructions for registering the endnode in the TTN console** including screenshots of the user interface can be found at [adafruit.com](https://learn.adafruit.com/the-things-network-for-feather?view=all).
+Detailed instructions for **registering the endnode in the TTN console by using ABP** and including screenshots of the user interface can be found [here](https://www.thethingsnetwork.org/docs/devices/registration.html#personalize-device-for-abp) at The Things Network.

 Once the device is registered, the necessary **three variables that need to be added in the sketch** can be scraped from the TTN console.
 You can find the Sketch aka. program code [here on GitHub]((https://github.com/technologiestiftung/werkstatt/tree/master/codes_sketches)) - name: *GPSTracker_LoRa_Nano_V2.ino*